-An ecopoet, author, socially engaged artist and educator who facilitates ecopoetry workshops and uses creative writing to support health and wellbeing and ecologically oriented community-wide projects.
+An ecopoet, author, socially engaged artist and nature educator who offers an online mentoring programme, Wild Ways to Writing, and collaborates in ecologically oriented community-wide projects.

-Helen is the first member to feature her work as part of the ClimateCultures Quarantine Connection series.
+Helen was the first member to feature her work as part of the ClimateCultures Quarantine Connection series.
 We shared the video of her reading her poem Ice, an Elegy, on Day 1 of the 40-day series.